markedschroeder/GettingAndCleaningDataCourseProject/README.md

 "UCI HAR Dataset/train/y_train.txt"
 2. simplifies the column names and number of columns
 3. creates mean values across subjects and activities
-4. creates the a tidy data set in the file: tidy-UCI-HAR.txt
+4. creates the a tidy data set in the file: tidy-UCI-HAR.csv

 See CodeBook.md for a detailed description of data transformations and description of the final data set.